 London’s Weather

-London weather is famously unpredictable.
+London’s weather is famously unpredictable.
 It’s rarely extreme, but you’ll want to pack for all possibilities.
 Summers (June to August) are usually mild, with temperatures around 68-77°F (20-25°C).
 It’s the sunniest time, but rain can still happen.
-Spring (March to May) and autumn (September to November) are more remarkable, ranging from 55-63°F (12-17°C).
+Spring (March to May) and autumn (September to November) are the most notable, with temperatures ranging from 55-63°F (12-17°C).
 Winter (December to February) is relatively cold, with average temperatures near 41°F (5°C).

 Rain is always a possibility, so bring a small umbrella or raincoat.
 Summer offers longer days and warmer weather, while spring and fall are less crowded.